JacksonDagger/adventofcode2021/README.md

 # Advent of Code 2021

 The following repository contains my work for the 2021 [Advent of Code competition.](https://adventofcode.com) My completion times and finishing places are listed below.
 I only heard about the contest on December 1st which explains why my compeltion time for that day is so late. (or maybe I spent 22 hours learning how to iterate through an array)

+It should be noted that the code herein represents my attempts to code as fast as possible.
+The lack of commenting and the butchering of some data structures is a reflection of my attempts at speedcoding, not how I generally develop.

 | Day | Part 1 time | Part 1 rank | Part 2 time | Part 2 rank |
 | --- | ----------- | ----------- | ----------- | ----------- |